admintome/hello-go/README.md

 [![GoDoc](https://godoc.org/github.com/JeffDeCola/hello-go?status.svg)](https://godoc.org/github.com/JeffDeCola/hello-go)
 [![License](http://img.shields.io/:license-mit-blue.svg)](http://jeffdecola.mit-license.org)

-_`hello-go` will create and push a simple docker image to dockerhub._
+_`hello-go` uses concourse ci to create and push a long running "hello-world" docker image to dockerhub._

-It will print "hello everyone: Count is #" every 3 seconds.
+It will print "Hello everyone, count is: #" every 3 seconds.

 The docker image is useful in marathon and mesos testing where a long running app is needed.